fantauzzi/CarND-MPC-Project/README.md

 ![MPC in simulator clip][image2]

 they are:
-* `x` the x car position (referred to its center of gravity);
+* `x` the car x position (referred to its center of gravity);
-* `y` the y car position;
+* `y` the car y position;
 * `v` the car velocity;
 * `ψ​` the car yaw (or heading), angle between the `x` axis and the car heading, positive when taken counter-clockwise;
 * `cte` the cross-track error;
 * `ψe` the yaw error.

-The MPC determines an optimal path for the car, over a finite time horizon, and the model includes measures of error, i.e. how far the car is from the computed optimal path.
+The MPC determines an optimal path for the car, over a finite time horizon, and the model includes measures of error, i.e. how far the car is from the path identified by waypoints.
+More on this below.

-The **cross-track error** is the car distance from the wanted (optimal) position; the **yaw error** is the angular distance of the car yaw from the wanted (optimal) yaw.
-They are included in the car state to set-up the optimisation problem the MPC solves.

 The simulator provides poise estimates and sensor readings at every time step `t`:
 * the current car position`(x, y)`;